 Living in Florida, we try to prevent being bitten with Off.
-Failing this, After Bite Advanced Formula is a portable solution that relieves the itch and sting from a mosquito, flea, and other insect bites.
+After Bite Advanced Formula, Failing this is a portable solution that relieves the itch and sting from a mosquito, flea, and other insect bites.

-I carry Dramamine whenever we travel to make sure that bases are covered in the event we go on the water.
+I carry Dramamine whenever we travel to ensure that bases are covered when we go on the water.
 I also bring in on our boat for guests.
 Dramamine treats severe symptoms on the spot.
 Prevents nausea, dizziness, vomiting & queasiness

 I have long hair, and I’m addicted to dry shampoo.
 Dry shampoo has revolutionized my life.
 I can comb this into my hair, touch up with straighteners, and boom – ready to go!
 It’s also great to freshen up after a long flight.

-I was stuck in the Denver airport on a connection and had lost my USB and persuaded into this purchase.
+I was stuck in the Denver airport on a connection, lost my USB, and was persuaded to make this purchase.
 At the time, I thought it was absurd to spend $20 on a USB cord.
 However, these are guaranteed for up to a year.
 I’ve used my warranty twice with no issues.
 I would not consider another brand period.
 These cords are the only way to go.
 Think about how much you spend on the cheap ones that do not last.
 Before converting to Ventev, buying USB cords was at least a monthly event for me.
 Trust me; this cord will pay for its self in no time.

 Who does not travel with a ton of electronic gadgets?
 A charging tower is a must for us.
 This guarantees that no matter how many outlets we have, we can still charge all our gear.
 I’m a big Aduro fan, and their products go the distance.